BitcoinDesign/Guide/guide/designing-products/why-design-for-bitcoin.md

 # Why design for bitcoin

-bitcoin lets designers seeking the next big challenge build a new kind of money and how we send, spend, save, and store that money.
+Bitcoin lets designers seeking the next big challenge build a new kind of money and how we send, spend, save, and store that money.
 Since [bitcoin’s brand]({{ '/guide/getting-started/visual-language/' | relative_url }}) has no owner to set it in stone, you can still have a big impact on bitcoin even if you aren’t a product designer.
 And that’s just for starters.

 ## It’s the internet of money